Advantaged/Locales_ISO-8601/README.md

 LC_ALL=C
 ```

 - 4.1.1.
-The Following Lines have to remain like your selected language during the installation or change all at the same value, e.g. `de_DE.UTF-8`:
+The Following Lines have to remain like your selected language during the installation e.g. `en_US.UTF8` or change all at the same value, e.g. `de_DE.UTF-8`:

 ```
 LANG=
+LC_COLLATE=
 LC_CTYPE=
 LC_IDENTIFICATION=
 LC_MESSAGES=

 ```
+* **Note:** The `LC_COLLATE=C` is better for machine-reading & list the "characters/letters" following the ASCII-Table, this is used for programing & is called `POSIX`, all other `LC_COLLATE=` are better for human-reading.

 - 4.1.2.
 Following Lines, e.g. if you are not in the USA, can you change according to the country you are: